Network Penetration Testing

 Will external testing impact production systems?

-Can you test for more than exposed vulnerabilities?
+Can you test more than exposed vulnerabilities?

 How often should external penetration testing be performed?